fenw1ck/anp.github.io/_posts/2016-06-11-baby-steps-porting-musl-to-rust.md

 ## Are you mad?

 Let's say that one is hypothetically crazy enough to rewrite part or all of a C project into Rust.
 Every time a new vulnerability in a C-based program or library hits Hacker News, there are a bunch of calls to just rewrite the world in Rust, but even given unlimited resources, is it actually a reasonable thing to do?
 How well can Rust actually replace C in C's native domains?
 What are best practices for managing the risks inherent in a project like that (injecting new bugs/vulnerabilities, missing important edge case functionality, etc.)?

 I don't really know good answers to these questions, but I have been tinkering with this project recently and I thought it was time to put down some of my thoughts about the advantages and pitfalls of a C-to-Rust rewrite project.
 Also, I recently read [these great talk slides](https://github.com/carols10cents/rust-out-your-c-talk) and thought it was about time to write about the somewhat-related stuff I've been toying with.

-## What project?

-[musl](http://www.musl-libc.org/) is, according to its homepage, "a new standard library to power a new generation of Linux-based devices. **musl** is *lightweight, fast, simple, free,* and strives to be *correct* in the sense of standards-conformance and safety."

-[Rust](https://www.rust-lang.org) is, according to its homepage, "a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety."

-Seems like a nice match!
-In fact, there's been some great work done to [make Rust executables statically compile with musl as the libc implementation on Linux](http://blog.rust-lang.org/2016/05/13/rustup.html), allowing for fully static Rust Linux binaries (a la Go). musl has also [been cited as an excellent codebase](http://blog.regehr.org/archives/1393) for someone to read when learning C. But wait, if musl's C code is already so great, why rewrite it in Rust?

-1. Because I don't know C very well, and I wanted to tinker with a codebase mostly free from preprocessor magic and with sane design and formatting decisions.
-As an added bonus, musl's source is very well chunked into smaller files with few interdependencies, which means that an incremental porting approach can work well.
-2. musl has a [pretty big test suite](http://wiki.musl-libc.org/wiki/Libc-Test).
-As a systems programming (whatever that means) novice, I don't want to trust in my non-existent psychic powers to detect regressions that result from my actions.
-3. I thought it'd be fun to have C programs call `malloc()` and execute Rust (and right now, the test suite currently does and passes!).
-It could also (if I get a heck of a lot further than I have) be a cool test case for demonstrating Rust's potential to improve our current computing infrastructure and ecosystem.

 ## Show me some code!